 Posted under Blog by Kristin Smith, Marketing Specialist

 Maintenance scheduling is a key element to the overall success of any organization.
-Companies are commonly not performing maintenance planning and scheduling effectively and thus are negatively impacting work effectiveness, wrench time, equipment uptime, equipment reliability and production throughput.
+Companies that are not performing maintenance planning and scheduling effectively are negatively impacting work effectiveness, wrench time, equipment uptime, equipment reliability, and production throughput.

 In the perfect world, craftsperson productivity would be at 100% all the time.
 In reality, craft time is often wasted during an average day on things such as:

 Searching for materials and tools needed to execute the initially planned work

 General employee needs such as breaks and administrative tasks.

 One of the most effective ways to improve maintenance scheduling is to streamline your organization’s processes.
 Proper maintenance planning and scheduling greatly improve asset uptime, production throughput, and worker productivity.
 There are a few tricks for a company to improve its planning and scheduling practices.

 Typically, moving from a reactive strategy to a preventative maintenance strategy will improve the efficiency of your maintenance program.
 However, you may already have a preventive maintenance schedule in place.
 Preventive maintenance is certainly more predictable than corrective maintenance.
 This is simply because planned maintenance is just that: planned.